 The Intent of our Computing Curriculum

-n line with the 2014 National Curriculum for Computing, Threshfield Primary School’s aim is to provide a high-quality computing education which equips children to use computational thinking and creativity to understand and change the world.
+In line with the 2014 National Curriculum for Computing, Threshfield Primary School’s aim is to provide a high-quality computing education which equips children to use computational thinking and creativity but also has developed a large subject knowledge which they can take with them into our technological world.
 The curriculum will teach children key knowledge about how computers and computer systems work, and how they are designed and programmed.
 Learners will have the opportunity to gain an understanding of computational systems of all kinds.

 By the time children have left Threshfield Primary School, they will have gained key knowledge and skills in the three main areas of the computing curriculum: computer science (programming and understanding how digital systems work), information technology (using computer systems to store, retrieve and send information) and digital literacy (evaluating digital content and using technology safely and respectfully).
 The objectives within each strand support the development of learning across the key stages, ensuring a solid grounding for future learning and beyond.

 At Threshfield Primary School, computing is taught using a blocked curriculum approach.
 This ensures children are able to develop depth in their knowledge and skills over the duration of each of their computing topics.
 Teachers use Purple Mash which gives a thorough and detailed curriculum; training to develop teachers’ subject knowledge and varied support resources, including instructional videos to ensure high-level computing skills and knowledge is delivered.